SURGroup/UQpy/docs/source/dimension_reduction/distances/grassmann_distances.rst

 The :class:`.MartinDistance` class is imported using the following command:

->>> from UQpy.dimension_reduction.distances.grassmann.GrassmannDistance import MartinDistance
+>>> from UQpy.dimension_reduction.distances.grassmann.MartinDistance import MartinDistance

 One can use the following command to instantiate the class :class:`.MartinDistance`